SalvatoreTosti/pyramid-demo/README.md

 ### Creating Invoices
 This control section includes a date input area and a _Create Invoice_ button
-* Invoice Date Input
+* Invoice Date - Date
 Allows you to specify a date associated with the invoice you create.
 * Create Invoice Button
 Invoices can be created by clicking the _Create Invoice_ button.

 ### Creating Invoice Items